 Associating sex-biased and seasonal behaviour with contact patterns and transmission risk in Gopherus agassizii

 Interactions between wildlife hosts act as transmission routes for directly transmitted pathogens and vary in ways that affect transmission efficiency.
 Identifying drivers of contact variation can allow both contact inference and estimation of transmission dynamics despite limited data.
-In desert tortoises, mating strategy, burrow use and seasonal...Aiello, Christina M.; Esque, Todd; Nussear, K. E.; Emblidge, P. G.; Hudson, P. J.
+In desert tortoises, mating strategy, burrow use and seasonal...Aiello, Christina M.; Esque, Todd C.; Nussear, K. E.; Emblidge, P. G.; Hudson, Peter J.

 An assessment of food habits, prey availability, and nesting success of golden eagles within the Desert Renewable Energy Conservation Plan Area